gspanglett/McGillBibliographyStylesheet/README.md

  - trademarks
  - copyright.

- Other source types updated to by McGill-compliant - books (plus collections of essays), websites, and electronic, online resources - have also been made fully McGill-compliant.
-The popup form in MS Word to enter sources has also been modified to match McGill style headings and descriptions.
+Other source types updated to be McGill-compliant are books (plus collections of essays), websites, and electronic, online resources.
+The popup form in MS Word to enter sources has also been modified to match McGill general form descriptions.

 It will auto-generate bibliographies (ordered based on McGill Guide) and Tables of Authorities (by category).
 It also stores citation sources in a master file, for easy re-use in other documents.

 And, it will automatically track and update supra note references.

--  two limitations:  it for footnote citations only; I will make a separate style for in-text citations used in memoranda and facta sometime soon.
+There are two limitations: it is for footnote citations only; I will make a separate style for in-text citations used in memoranda and facta sometime soon.
 And ibid has to be done manually.

+Finally, the next version will include support for government publications and international documents.
+I would also like to release a French version.

 A quick video demo is here:  https://youtu.be/ITn_j4sHDAY